WalletScrutiny/WalletScrutinyCom/_android/it.airgap.vault.md

 Obfuscation/Minification is not a problem as long as the app is reproducible but a diff in obfuscated code makes analysis significantly harder as we had to experience today.

+In theory, if only one of 100 attempts of reproducing an app succeeds, succeeding once is proof that the binary is derived from the source, so failing to reproduce one and succeeding once should be good enough.
+We just won't re-run many times in the future.
+The provider has to fix the setup.